kayradoganoglu/esclab/README.md

 **python -m pip install spicy**<br>
 *After package installation* run **main.py**

+**Since the JS Library is taken from the internet, some graphics in the code may not work when not connected to the internet.**

 ## How to use:
 ### Main Page:
 #### Load Data: